-- 5.1 Continue planning for the provision of new sportsgrounds and sporting facilities in the West Dapto catchment area, with a focus on district level sportsgrounds. - 5.2 Ensure West Dapto Development Contributions Plan, Chapter D16 of Wollongong DCP, and the West Dapto Open Space Technical Manual are key informing documents in the provision of new and renewed local and district level Open Space and Recreation infrastructure for West Dapto Urban Release Area. - 5.3 Continue to collaborate with AFL ACT/NSW and Cricket NSW to plan and deliver the Darkes District Sports Park and Community Hub. - 5.4 Continue to plan for the West Dapto (Cleveland) Community Leisure and Recreation Precinct, - 5.5 Work collaboratively with Local and State Sport Organisations and nearby LGA'S in the hierarchical planning of sports facilities in the Wollongong LGA. - 5.6 Explore opportunities with the NSW Government to establish Regional Sporting Hubs and sub-hubs at key locations - 5.7 Continue to plan and deliver the implementation of the Beaton Park Master Plan. - 5.8 Consider multipurpose or co-located facilities prior to the construction of new facilities. - 5.9 Engage the local Aboriginal community during the planning and development of new sportsfield sites to inform the design of culturally safe spaces and to appropriately incorporate local Aboriginal culture, history and connection to place.
+5.1 Continue planning for the provision of new sportsgrounds and sporting facilities in the West Dapto catchment area, with a focus on district level sportsgrounds.

+5.2 Ensure West Dapto Development Contributions Plan, Chapter D16 of Wollongong DCP, and the West Dapto Open Space Technical Manual are key informing documents in the provision of new and renewed local and district level Open Space and Recreation infrastructure for West Dapto Urban Release Area.

+5.3 Continue to collaborate with AFL ACT/NSW and Cricket NSW to plan and deliver the Darkes District Sports Park and Community Hub.

+5.4 Continue to plan for the West Dapto (Cleveland) Community Leisure and Recreation Precinct,

+5.5 Work collaboratively with Local and State Sport Organisations and nearby LGA'S in the hierarchical planning of sports facilities in the Wollongong LGA.

+5.6 Explore opportunities with the NSW Government to establish Regional Sporting Hubs and sub-hubs at key locations.

+5.7 Continue to plan and deliver the implementation of the Beaton Park Master Plan.

+5.8 Consider multipurpose or co-located facilities prior to the construction of new facilities.

+5.9 Engage the local Aboriginal community during the planning and development of new sportsfield sites to inform the design of culturally safe spaces and to appropriately incorporate local Aboriginal culture, history and connection to place.

+5.10 Use sports participation data to make informed decisions when planning for sports facility upgrades and renewals.